 53% of buyers say Facebook informs their purchase decisions.
 (VWO)… Facebook?
 What’s that?
 Oh yeah, the Devil’s slambook.
 Meh.
 Count me out.
 I don’t need a service that promulgates death and destruction to guide my purchasing decisions.
 Pass.

-WARNING: Your Brain Wants You to Shop Til You Drop!
+Why Does Shopping Feel So Good?
+Your Brain Wants You to Shop Til You Drop!

 A telling article from the BBC a few years back exposes our behavior in primitive terms: Ryan Howell, an associate professor of psychology at San Francisco State University in California in the US, said the impulse to buy, in part, is a survival instinct.
 Back in our hunter and gatherer days, when people saw something they wanted, they’d grab it, even if they didn’t need it, because it was likely they wouldn’t come across that item again.